Coinflect/coinflectjs/README.md

 ## Example 2 &mdash; Creating An Asset

 This example creates an asset in the X-Chain and publishes it to the Coinflect Platform.
-The first step in this process is to create an instance of CoinflectJS connected to our Coinflect Platform endpoint of choice.
+The first step in this process is to create an instance of Coinflect connected to our Coinflect Platform endpoint of choice.

 ```js
 import { Coinflect, BinTools, Buffer, BN } from "coinflect"